Introduction customer trends and new food sources: what are the food safety risks involved?

 What are existing regulations?

-The Alimentarius has recently drawn attention to new food sources and production techniques and aims to create mechanisms to address new concerns.
+The Codex Alimentarius has recently drawn attention to new food sources and production techniques and aims to create mechanisms to address new concerns.
 [1]

 • According to European legislation, any food that was not “significantly” consumed before May 1997 is regarded as a novel food.
 New foods, food from novel sources, novel ingredients, novel methods and technologies for food production are all included in this area.
 According to the legislation, innovative foods must receive pre-market approval based on an assessment that adheres to safety criteria.
 [2]